RvKmR-WaGh/FTP--Backup/README.md

 ?
 Problem : I want to reset password of my 100's no of linux servers.
-  Tradiational solution : Log in to each server manually and the then reste password, but this process is too time consuming.
+  Tradiational solution : Log in to each server manually and the then reste password, but this process is time consuming.

     My solution : Written an bash script for resetting ssh password of Linux servers.